Chapter in this post:

 The page contains affiliate links / images: Amazon.de

-Hello Thomas!
-I always clone the disks using the Carbon Copy Cloner (CCC).
-When importing the data from the Time Machine backup, all of the start-up objects and the like are also adopted, so that it is not a real "complete restart".
-If you want to do that, you really have to install macOS and then manually install the necessary programs and not use a migration assistant.
+1. Hello Thomas!
+I always clone the plates with Carbon Copy Cloner (CCC).
+When importing the data from the Time Machine backup, all the startup objects and the like are also taken over, so that it is not a real "complete reboot".
+If you want to do that, you would really have to install macOS and then install the necessary programs manually and not use a migration assistant.
 This actually makes the Mac faster again, but I always refuse.
-This is so much work that I haven't done it since five or six major MacOS updates.
-And I have to say: the Mac isn't really slow or anything.
+This is so much work that I haven't done it for what feels like 5-6 major MacOS updates.
+And I have to say: The Mac isn't really slow or anything.
 Everything works fine.
-But what I do every now and then: I watch Clean My Mac through everything that is in the logon objects and services in the system and throw out what is no longer needed.
+But what I do every now and then: I watch clean my mac through everything that is in the logon objects and services in the system and throw out what is no longer needed.